CaptainDario/DaKanji-mobile/README.md

 Currently 6500+ characters are supported.
 All supported characters can be found [here](https://github.com/CaptainDario/DaKanji-Mobile/blob/main/assets/labels_CNN_kanji_only.txt).</br>

-### Contributing
+## Contributing

 <a href="https://discord.gg/gdqaux3r4P"><img src="https://discordapp.com/api/guilds/852915748300783636/widget.png?style=banner2" width="25%"></a>

 All contributions are welcome! <br/>
 Here is a list of a few things which would help this project:
-* Testing (beta) releases please join the [discord server](https://discord.gg/cYTcpFStbs) and ask in the "become a tester"-channel.
+* For testing (beta) releases please join the [discord server](https://discord.gg/cYTcpFStbs) and ask in the "become a tester"-channel.
 All testing is much appreciated!
-* DaKanji does not support your (native) language yet?
-Head over to the [wiki](https://github.com/CaptainDario/DaKanji-Mobile/wiki/Internationalization-and-localization) and learn how to add it to DaKanji
 * If you have ideas how to improve this app [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).
 * You found a bug?
 Please [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues) too.
-* PR's for open issues are very welcome too

 ## Credits